lukeswitz/nerdle/README.md

 ### Nerdle Features

 - Words are chosen from the list of words at random instead of in sequence, and the solution is not stored in localStorage, making it harder to cheat.
-The seed for the random number is created from the date, ensuring that everyone gets the same random number, so people can still compare answers for daily & hourly games.
 - When you complete a game the definition of the word is shown on the end of game modal.
 - In addition to the other statistics, your average guesses and your losses are also displayed.
 - When the timer reaches 0 for a given game mode it changes into a refresh button instead of staying at 00:00:00.